 Depending on whether the house is empty or not, you can choose to insure just the building, just the contents or both.
 By customising the policy to suit your specific situation you’re able to get the cover you actually want without paying for things you don’t.

-To find out how much temporary home insurance could save you while you’re going through probate, get a quick and easy quote now.
+To find out how much probate insurance could save you while you’re going through the process, get a quick and easy quote now.